FAANG/dcc-metadata/docs/faang_sample_metadata.md

 ##Submission

 Samples should be submitted to [BioSamples@EBI](https://www.ebi.ac.uk/biosamples/).
-They should be added to the 'FAANG' group (TODO: how do you do this).
+They should be added to the [FAANG group](http://www.ebi.ac.uk/biosamples/group/SAMEG307473) (details of how to do this to follow).
 Samples in the 'FAANG' group will be synced to [BioSample@NCBI](http://www.ncbi.nlm.nih.gov/biosample/) periodically.
 Samples in BioSamples@EBI/BioSample@NCBI can be referenced in submissions to SRA at EBI and NCBI.

 ##Validation